TimmThaler/spdnsUpdater/README.md

 In case you want to auto update the device ip address at every reboot, insert one of the lines above in ```/etc/rc.local``` (Linux only).

 **Required packages:** ```curl```
-On Linux and MacOS systems that should be on board